Who we are

 The legal basis for collecting information about you

-We collect and process information about children and families to whom we provide services.
 By law we need to have a lawful basis for processing your personal data.

-We process your data because
+We process your data because:

-- We are required to do so in order to fulfil a contract that we have with you;
+- We are required to do so in order to fulfil a contract that we have with you

 We may also process your data with your consent.
 If we need to ask for your permission, we will offer you a clear choice and ask that you confirm to us that you consent.
 We will also explain clearly to you what we need the data for and how you can withdraw your consent.